electrode-io/electrode-native/docs/cli/cauldron/repo/use.md

-## `ern cauldron repo use <alias>`
+## `ern cauldron repo use`

 #### Description

-* Set the Cauldron repository associated to the given alias as the currently activated Cauldron
+* Set the Cauldron repository associated to the given alias as the active Cauldron

 #### Syntax

 `ern cauldron repo use <alias>`

+**Arguments**

+`<alias>`

+* Alias of the Cauldron repository to activate.

 #### Remarks

-* This command fails if the `alias` does not exist in the local collection of Cauldron repositories.
+* This command will fail if the `alias` does not exist in the local collection of Cauldron repositories.